 Follicular eczema is a type of atopic eczema that affects the hair follicles all over the body.
 Like atopic eczema, follicular eczema often runs in families and can begin in infancy.
-It’s caused by the same triggers as atopic eczema – irritants and allergens that the skin cannot cope with.
+It’s also caused by the same triggers as atopic eczema – irritants and allergens that the skin cannot cope with.

-It causes the following symptoms:
+This type of eczema causes the following symptoms:

-- This type of dermatitis causes the following symptoms:
+Seborrheic dermatitis causes the following symptoms:

-- Flaking skin Dandruff (if on the scalp)
+- Dandruff (if on the scalp)

-Seborrheic dermatitis is difficult to treat but anti-fungal creams available on prescription from your GP can help to keep the itching and flaking at bay.
+Seborrheic dermatitis is difficult to treat but antifungal creams available on prescription from your GP can help to keep the itching and flaking at bay.
 Medicated shampoos containing ketoconazole, coal tar or zinc can also help if your scalp is affected.